aroemers/crustimoney/README.md

 'alice and ' !'eve' [a-z]+
 ```

-Keep in mind that `grammar` takes multiple maps, which is utilised in the following example:
+Keep in mind that `grammar` takes multiple maps, which can be used like so:

 ```clj
 (grammar